-- Keep a clean and sanitary work environment to prevent contact with blood or OPIM (other potentially infectious material). - Determine and implement an appropriate written schedule for cleaning and methods of decontamination. - All equipment, environmental and work surfaces are to be cleaned with an Environmental Protection Agency (EPA) approved disinfectant. - Appropriate PPE will be worn when cleaning or disinfecting.
+- Keep a clean and sanitary work environment to prevent contact with blood or OPIM. - Follow the appropriate schedule for cleaning and methods of decontamination determined by the setting. - All equipment, environmental and work surfaces are to be cleaned with an Environmental Protection Agency (EPA) approved disinfectant - follow the appropriate schedule for cleaning and methods of decontamination determined by the setting. - Appropriate PPE will be worn when cleaning or disinfecting. - For spill management, refer to policy for Infectious or Regulated Medical Waste NH-EC-HZ-2702.